Will3am13/Robot_Vision_System/Final_Paper.md

 3. **Angle Calculation**: The system computes the principal orientation angle of the battery based on detected corners and centroid, allowing the gripper to align properly before attempting to pick up the object.

-4. **Distance from Center**: The algorithm calculates the exact pixel distance from the frame center to the object centroid, enabling fine-tuning of approach vectors.
+4. **Distance from Center**: The algorithm calculates the exact pixel distance from the frame center to the object centroid, enabling fine-tuning of the gripper location.

-This multi-camera approach significantly improves the reliability of object manipulation by addressing both coarse detection (OAK-D-SR) and precise alignment (USB camera) needs, effectively mitigating the impact of noise and handling batteries in any orientation.
+This multi-camera approach significantly improves the reliability of object manipulation by addressing both coarse detection (OAK-D-SR) and precise alignment (USB camera) needs, effectively mitigating the impact of noise and handling edge cases.

 ### Standards and Constraints

 The project adheres to several crucial industry standards that govern robotic systems and vision processing equipment.
 For safety compliance, the system follows ISO 10218-1:2011 and ISO/TS 15066:2016 standards for collaborative robots, ensuring safe human-robot interaction in shared workspaces.
-The vision system implementation conforms to IEC 61496-1 for safety-related sensor systems, particularly important for the depth sensing and object detection components.

-In terms of communication protocols, the system utilizes standards-compliant interfaces including IEEE 802.3bt for network communication and Power over Ethernet specifications for camera connectivity.
+In terms of communication protocols, the system utilizes standards-compliant interfaces including IEEE 802.3 for network communication and USB specifications for camera connectivity.

 ## Development Plan